jonmbake/textbox-revision-tracker/README.md

 # Textbox Revision Tracker

 A simple jQuery plugin to track text revisions to HTML inputs or text areas.
+Revisions can be saved, undone, redone, diffed and fetched.
+Revision data of text, time of revision and revision number are stored.

 ## [Demo](http://jonmbake.github.io/textbox-revision-tracker/demo.html)